How can I register?

 Non-Canadian residents will be charged a premium fee for courses.

-Payments made through MyHumber will be reflected on your Humber account immediately.
+All payments must be made online.
+In-person payments are not accepted.
+Online payments can be made through Visa or MasterCard through MyHumber will be reflected on your Humber account immediately.

-Payments can be made through online banking or bank transfer (the Humber student number is the account number and the payee is Humber College).
-It may take up to three business days for Humber to receive the online payment.
+Payments can also be made through online banking or bank transfer (the Humber student number is the account number and the payee is Humber College).
+It may take up to three - five business days for Humber to receive the online payment.
+To avoid paying late fees, ensure that you allow enough time for your payment to be processed.
+For more information, please to go the main Humber site.

 Generally, $25 of the fee is non-refundable unless Humber cancels the course.
 However, some courses have unique refund policies.